Supercoder21/RuralBengaliToEnglish/README.md

 ### Recommended: Google Colab (GPU)

+Firstly, put translation models into Google Drive in the bengali_translation folder.

+Next:
 1. Open 'training/colab_finetune.ipynb' in Google Colab
 2. Set runtime to T4 GPU: Runtime → Change runtime type → T4 GPU
 3. Run all cells in order
-4. Upload 'corpus_aligned.txt' and 'BanglaRegionalTextCorpus-tnQRMn.xlsx' when prompted
+4. Upload Vashantor Training, Testing, and Validation translation sets to the Drive.
-5. All models save automatically to your Google Drive under 'bengali_translation/'
+5. Models can be accesed and tested from there on out.

 ### Local (CPU only — slow)